kaashgarg19/PageSwitcher/README.md

 # PageSwitcher
-A JavaScript PageSwirtch to go different pages using pointer cursor
+A JavaScript PageSwirtcher to go different pages using pointer cursor